-Independent research, evidence-based assurance, and sovereign intelligence systems — so institutions can adopt innovation with confidence when the decisions matter most.
+Independent research, evidence-based assurance, and self-hosted, air-gapped intelligence systems (your data never leaves your control) — so institutions can adopt innovation with confidence when the decisions matter most.

 Digital systems are reshaping democracy, public trust, culture, health, education and the environment faster than many institutions can govern or explain them.